Heat Stroke in Dogs: Signs, Treatment, and Prevention Expert Advice

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Common Causes Of Heat Stroke
+Common Causes of Heat Stroke

 Leaving a dog in the car with “the windows cracked.”

-We all still see this despite the warnings.
+It isn’t safe to leave dogs in a car, even in mild temperatures.
 Here’s the math: When left in a car on a relatively cool 75-degree day, the temperature within a vehicle can increase an average of 40°F within one hour.
 That equates to 115°F in the car, whether the windows are “cracked” or not.

 When an animal is left outdoors or exercised in hot or humid weather.